JinhwanSul/GuardianEyes/README.md

 | Total | 9      |  9 |50|

 ## Requirements
-To install this app, you'll need the folling:
+To install this app, you'll need the follwing:
 - Android device over 29
 - Android Studio 4.1 or later